xLeachimx/GenCPnet-Python/README.md

 # CP-Net Generator - Python
 This project is an attempt to create a fork of GenCPNet which is written entirely in Python.
 The reason behind this is simple, while execution speed will be affected, the ability to directly hook an acyclic CP-net generator up to an existing Python program would speed up work flows significantly (particular for research.)
 This will attempt to be a 1:1 replacement for GenCPNet code, with improvements where possible.
-Additionally, it will hopefully create an easier install process (assuming this can be provided as a python package) compared with the original, given the age of the program.
+Additionally, it will hopefully create an easier install process (assuming this can be provided as a Python package) compared with the original, given the age of the program.

 Current Checklist:
 - [ ] MVP Checklist: